tehpenguin/tehpenguin.github.io/_posts/2017-8-10-specialagentuser.md

 HINTS
 Where can we find information on the browser in networking data?
 Maybe try reading up on user-agent strings.</i>

-I downloaded the .pcap file and began to look for http packets with GET or POST request within the HTML packets.
+I downloaded the .pcap file and began to look for HTTP packets with GET or POST request within the HTTP packets.
 The first few packets I came accross did not have any User-Agents listed.
 Once I read through the contents of packet 80, I found the information I looking for: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.6; rv:25.0) Gecko/20100101 Firefox/25.0.
 This challenge is looking specifically for the browser with 3 levels of subversion for the browser version, which is Firefox/25.0.

 ![Image description](/images/specialuseragent.png)